shikokuchuo/mirai/README.md

 ```

 Requesting the status now shows 8 daemons, but only one connection.
 This
-is as the queue acts as a switch, relaying messages between the client
+is as the queue now sits in the middle, relaying messages between the
-and individual daemon processes.
+client and individual daemon processes.

 ``` r
 daemons(NA)